GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Documentation Branches
 ----------------------
-A ``docs`` branch is focused on writing/improving documentation for GEOSX.
+A ``docs`` branch is focused on writing and improving the documentation for GEOSX.
-The use of the ``docs`` branch name root applies to both sphinx documentation, or doxygen documentation.
+The use of the ``docs`` branch name root applies to both sphinx documentation and doxygen documentation.
-The ``docs`` branch follow the same naming conventions as described in the :ref:`Feature_Branches` section.
+The ``docs`` branch follows the same naming conventions as described in the :ref:`Feature_Branches` section.
-The html produced by a Documentation branches should be proof read using sphinx/doxygen prior to merging into ``develop``.
+The html produced by a documentation branch should be proofread using sphinx/doxygen prior to merging into ``develop``.

 Keeping Your Branch Current
 ===========================
-Over the course of a long development effort in a single ``feature`` branch, a developer may need either merge ``develop`` into their ``feature`` branch, or rebase their ``feature`` branch on ``develop``.
+Over the course of a long development effort in a single ``feature`` branch, a developer may need to either merge ``develop`` into their ``feature`` branch, or rebase their ``feature`` branch on ``develop``.
-We don't have a mandate on how you keep your branch current, but we do have guidelines on the branch history when merging your branch into ``develop``.
+We do not have a mandate on how you keep your branch current, but we do have guidelines on the branch history when merging your branch into ``develop``.
-Typically, merging ``develop`` into your branch is the easiest approach, but will lead to a complex relationship with ``develop`` with multiple interactions...which can lead to a confusing history.
+Typically, merging ``develop`` into your branch is the easiest approach, but will lead to a complex relationship with ``develop`` with multiple interactions... which can lead to a confusing history.
 Conversely, rebasing your branch onto ``develop`` is more difficult, but will lead to a linear history within the branch.